Derived $C^{\infty}$-Geometry I: Foundations: Introduction

 and setting $\mathbf{K}_{J}:=(Z(t_J),Z(t_J)\times \prod_{j\in J} \coker\,TP_{x_j},f_J\times\mathrm{id})$.
-For any inclusion $J\subset J'$, we have an obvious weak equivalence $\phi_{JJ'}:\mathbf{K}_{J}|_{Z(t_{J'})}\rightarrow \mathbf{K}_{J'}$, so that for a triple $J\subset J'\subset J''$ the cocycle condition holds, restricted to $Z(t_{J''})$ (recall from Remark \ref{rmk:nokur} that the maps $\phi_{JJ'}$ go in the wrong direction and do \emph{not} constitute a strict Kuranishi atlas).
+For any inclusion $J\subset J'$, we have an obvious weak equivalence $\phi_{JJ'}:\mathbf{K}_{J}|_{Z(t_{J'})}\rightarrow \mathbf{K}_{J'}$, so that for a triple $J\subset J'\subset J''$ the cocycle condition holds, restricted to $Z(t_{J''})$ (recall from Remark \ref{rmk:nokur} that the maps $\phi_{JJ'}$ do \emph{not} constitute a strict Kuranishi atlas; they go in the wrong direction).
 We can axiomatize the output of this construction. \begin{defn} Let $X$ be a paracompact Hausdorff topological space.
 A \emph{special Kuranishi atlas on $X$} consists of the following data. \begin{enumerate}[$(a)$] \item An open cover $\{U_i\subset X\}_i$. \item For each nonempty finite subset $J\subset I$, an affine Kuranishi model $\mathbf{K}_J$. \item A collection of homeomorphisms $\phi_J:Z(\mathbf{K}_J)\rightarrow U_J$ with $U_J=\cap_{j\in J}U_j$. \item For each inclusion $J\subset J'$, there is an open set $V_{J'}$ of the domain of $\mathbf{K}_J$ and a weak equivalence $\phi_{JJ'}:\mathbf{K}_J|_{V_{J'}}\rightarrow \mathbf{K}_{J'}$. \end{enumerate} These data are required to satisfy the following conditions. \begin{enumerate}[$(1)$] \item The transition maps are compatible with the footprint maps: $\psi_{J'}\circ Z(\phi_{JJ'})=\psi_J$. \item The cocycle condition holds: for every composition $J\subset J\subset J'$, we have on the open set $\phi_{J'J''}^{-1} (V_{J''})$. \end{enumerate} \end{defn} The definition above is essentially the one that appears in recent literature, compare for instance with McDuff-Wehrheim and Pardon \cite{mcduffwehrheim,Pardon}. \begin{prop} Let $\{U_i\subset X\}_{i\in I}$ be a paracompact Hausdorff space equipped with a special Kuranishi atlas $\{\mathbf{K}_J\}_{J\subset I\text{ finite}}$.
 Then $X$ admits Kuranishi atlas in the sense of Definition \ref{defn:kuratlas3} for the cover $\{U_i\subset X\}_i$ that assigns $\mathbf{K}_J$ to the open set $U_J$. \end{prop} One proves this by inductively constructing zigzags of affine Kuranishi models of increasing height; we leave the details to the motivated reader.\\ The preceding construction of Kuranishi atlases is unsatisfactory in several respects: it is ad-hoc, depends on many choices and is not obviously functorial under chances of input data.
-It turns out that in order to ameliorate these concern, it is advantageous address $Q2$ and $Q3$ first.
-To answer \emph{these} questions satisfactorily, it turns out to be crucial that we work with Definition \ref{defn:kuratlas3} instead of \ref{defn:kuratlasspecial}; special Kuranishi atlases are still too restrictive.
+To address these concerns, it turns out to be advantageous to deal with $Q2$ and $Q3$ first.
+To answer \emph{these} questions satisfactorily, it is crucial that we work with Definition \ref{defn:kuratlas3} instead of \ref{defn:kuratlasspecial}; special Kuranishi atlases are still too restrictive.
 We will see that once we have a good Kan enriched category of Kuranishi spaces, a better solution to $Q1$ will present itself.